Disclosure Principles: Prosecutorial Mandate to Provide Relevant Evidence to the Accused Person | Pollock Paralegal

 • Timing and Completeness: The timeliness and comprehensive disclosure of relevant evidence is critical whereas, per R. v.
 McNeil, [2009] 1 S.C.R.
 66, delays or incomplete disclosure can significantly prejudice and impair the ability of the accused person to prepare for trial.

-• Emerging Challenges: The complications surrounding digital evidence as noted in York (Regional Municipality) v.
-McGuigan, 2018 ONCA 1062, and the acquisition of third-party records under R. v.
+• Emerging Challenges: The complexities involving digital evidence per York (Regional Municipality) v.
+McGuigan, 2018 ONCA 1062, gaining access to third-party records per R. v.
 O'Connor, [1995] 4 S.C.R.
-411, among other matters, pertain to evidentiary materials in the possession of, accessible to, or potentially within reach of, the prosecutor.
+411, among other issues, involving evidentiary materials in the possession of, accessible to, or potentially obtainable by, the prosecutor.

 Conclusion